-It’s difficult when you are surrounded by a society that dictates you have to love your mother as she’s the only one you have, that notion can be a far cry from the fact.
+It’s difficult when you are surrounded by a society that dictates you have to love your mother as she’s the only one you have.
+That notion can be a far cry from the fact.
 It’s a harsh reality that sometimes your own mother can be someone that you’re better off without.
 I know, I’ve been there.

-But her actions did not change even at arms length and as thoughts turned to becoming a mother myself I knew I had to severe the ties completely to enable me to become the best person I could be for my own children.
+But her actions did not change even at arm’s length and as thoughts turned to becoming a mother myself I knew I had to sever the ties completely to enable me to become the best person I could be for my own children.
 My own mother was a toxic woman that I cut ties with in my teens and I still stand by my choice today.

 I gave her a childhood full of chances and although we most often give them chance after chance in the hope that they’ll change, sadly for some, they don’t.
-But there are positives to come from living with a toxic parent, I firmly believe that the negativity shown during my childhood has given me a huge ability to always seek out the positives, the consistent knock downs have taught me that I always have the ability to get back up stronger, the criticisms have taught me that you will always get the best from people by building them up.
+But there are positives to come from living with a toxic parent.
+I firmly believe that the negativity shown during my childhood has given me a huge ability to always seek out the positives.
+The consistent knockdowns have taught me that I always have the ability to get back up stronger.
+The criticisms have taught me that you will always get the best from people by building them up.
 I’ve learned that remorse for your own actions can mean the world.
-I’ve learned I can be a role model for my children, I’ve learned never to judge the make up of a family.
+I’ve learned I can be a role model for my children.
+I’ve learned never to judge the make-up of a family.

 I’ve learned that I am good enough.

-The power to be the be the best mother I can has come from letting go of the one I had.
+The power to be the best mother I can has come from letting go of the one I had.
 I like to think that people change and I will always give people the opportunity to change but this Mother’s Day, just like the last one, I’m reminded that some people will never change and I will thank my mother for making me the mother I am today.
 Toxic most certainly doesn’t breed toxic.